Discrete distributions are learnable from metastable samples: Learning from metastable distributions

 We will later see that $\omega_P$ will control the error in the learning procedure and metastable states with small $\eta/\omega_P$ give us good learning guarantees.

 Now we state one of the main results of the paper, the proof of this result is given in \SupI ~\ref{appendix:proof_thm1}

 \begin{theorem}[Conditionals of strong metastable distributions] Consider a system of $n$ discrete random variables where each of them can take values from the set $Q$.
 Let $\nu$ be an $\eta-$strongly metastable distribution of a reversible Markov chain $P$ with a stationary state $\mu$.
-If this chain satisfies Condition \ref{cond:bounded_flip}, then the single variable conditionals of $\nu$ are close to that of $\mu$ in the following sense,
+If this chain satisfies Condition \ref{cond:bounded_flip}, then the single-variable conditionals of $\nu$ are close to those of $\mu$ in the following sense,

 \end{theorem}